jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 Hence, when using the OR-rule, we *underestimate* the true predictability given the graph and hence gives a *conservative* estimate of predictability in the graph.
 This is why I chose the OR-rule above.

 Okay, but why don't we adjust the parameters of the regression models 1-3 by setting parameters to zero (AND-rule) or filling in parameters (OR-rule)?
 The following example shows that this can't be done easily, because thinkering with the parameters can destroy the prediction model.
-We show this by a simple example with three nodes:
+We show this for the situation of the AND-rule, where we set the parameter x3 <- x2 to zero (because x2 <- x3 is zero):

+We generate a network of three variables, x1, x2, x3, with edges between x1-x3 ans x2-x3. x1 is continuous and x2, x3 are binary.

 {% highlight r %}
 n <- 60 # number of observations